(last updated 23 August 2024)

 Anti-smuggling measures

 Illegal alcohol and tobacco products smuggled into the UK from other countries remain a major source of competition for the off-licence trade, and the government has made considerable efforts to clamp down on them over the years.
-A compulsory registration scheme for alcohol wholesalers applies from the start of 2016, and from April 2017 all businesses that purchase alcoholic drinks must make sure that their wholesalers are registered.
+A compulsory registration scheme for alcohol wholesalers came into force in April 2017.

 Keeping up to date with the off-licence sector